hello-robot/stretch_ros/README.md

 ![](./images/banner.png)

-## Experimental ROS Noetic, Python 3, Ubuntu 20.04 Development Branch
+## ROS Noetic Development Branch

-This is an experimental development branch that we are using to port *stretch_ros* to ROS Noetic, Python 3, and Ubuntu 20.04.
+This is a development branch that we are using to port *stretch_ros* to ROS Noetic, Python 3, and Ubuntu 20.04.
 We plan to begin shipping this version preinstalled on Stretch RE1 robots at the end of the summer of 2021.
-It is close to being in a usable state, but **we don't recommend trying it yet**.
-First, there has been limited testing of this port, so standard use may result in unexpected behaviors.
-Second, the installation **requires Ubuntu 20.04 on a second partition** of your robot's hard drive.
-As such, it's a significant installation process.
+It is in a usable state, but has known limitations that we've listed below.
+It is also unstable, since we are actively conducting development in this branch.
+Since we have performed limited testing, you may encounter unexpected behaviors.
+Also, installation **requires Ubuntu 20.04 on a second partition** of your robot's hard drive.

-In the near future, we expect to begin using this port internally at Hello Robot to continue refining it while adding new capabilities.
-We also expect some customers who have requested this port to begin trying it out.
-For users who wish to test out the Noetic port, please see the [installation guide](install_noetic.md). **This guide is in active development as well.
+We are beginning to use this port internally at Hello Robot to test it, improve it, and add new capabilities.
+We also anticipate that some customers will begin working with this development branch.
+If you wish to try it, please see the [installation guide](install_noetic.md). **Both this branch and the installation guide are in active development.
 Please proceed with caution.**

-If you do begin using this branch, **please file issues here and ask general questions on the [forum](forum.hello-robot.com)**.
+**Please file issues here and ask general questions on the [forum](forum.hello-robot.com)**.

 ## Known Issues